mariusrodriguez/mariusrodriguez/README.md

 - 👋 Hi, I’m @mariusrodriguez
 - 👀 I’m interested in piano.
 - 🌱 I’m currently persuing a degree in cyber security
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to do collab -email-mrodriguez276@ivytech.edu
--enail-mrodriguez276@ivytech.edu

 <!---
 mariusrodriguez/mariusrodriguez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.